pnlbwh/pnlpipe/README.md

 Now that you have installed the prerequisite software, you are ready to install the pipelines (std, epi, hcp):

-    git clone --recurse-submodules https://github.com/pnlbwh/pnlpipe.git && cd pnlpipe git checkout py3-compatible         # temporarily we are using py3-compatible branch conda env create -f python_env/environment36.yml
+    git clone --recurse-submodules https://github.com/pnlbwh/pnlpipe.git && cd pnlpipe conda env create -f python_env/environment36.yml
     conda activate pnlpipe3             # should introduce '(pnlpipe3)' in front of each line mkdir soft_dir                      # 'soft_dir' is where pipeline dependencies will be installed